 We have spoken to some Turkish people about it, and many people seem to fear the consequences of either outcome of the referendum.
 There is the obvious fear for the authoritarian tendencies of Erdogan, but on the other side, a No-vote could plunge the country into times of uncertainty.
 The result of the referendum probably won’t affect the safety of Turkey in the coming weeks, but we simply can’t know what the future will hold.
 I guess it remains to be seen how today’s events affect the country, but we should try to always look further than the scaremongering the media serves us.

-My final advice would be: don’t judge a place purely based on what you hear from the people around you and from the media.
+My final advice would be: don’t judge a place purely based on what you hear from the people around you (who haven’t been there) and from the media.
 Bad news is always exaggerated and the good stories won’t normally reach you.
 Do your own research, speak to some local people on the internet (Couchsurfing is a great way to speak to locals), or try to read blogs written by people living or travelling there at that time.
 When doing this, you can decide for yourself whether you feel safe visiting a ‘risky’ destination.